 The Foundation prepares leaders and storytellers through our preeminent programs:

-- Our Internship Program annually provides nearly 50 students from across the nation with hands-on work experience, mentorships, and opportunities for accelerated career development in more than 30 categories.
+- Our Internship Program annually provides 50 students from across the nation with hands-on work experience, mentorships, and opportunities for accelerated career development in more than 30 categories.

 - The Faculty Seminar reaches into classrooms nationwide, providing media professors with an immersive industry experience to enhance their teaching at home.

 - The College Television Awards recognize and reward excellence in student-produced television from colleges and universities across the country, providing both recognition and professional development opportunities for winners and nominees.

 - The Interviews: An Oral History of Television preserves the history of television through oral histories and provides an invaluable research platform to students, professionals, teachers, and the public at large.

 - The Power of TV inspires both industry professionals and the public with panel discussions that celebrate the power of television to inspire social change.